crownstone/bluenet/docs/PROTOCOL.md

 Value | Name | Description
 --- | --- | ---
 0   | SUCCESS | Completed successfully.
 1   | WAIT_FOR_SUCCESS | Command is successful so far, but you need to wait for SUCCESS.
+2   | ERR_SUCCESS_NO_CHANGE | Command is succesful, but nothing changed.
 16  | BUFFER_UNASSIGNED | No buffer was assigned for the command.
 17  | BUFFER_LOCKED | Buffer is locked, failed queue command.
 18  | BUFFER_TOO_SMALL | Buffer is too small for operation.
 32  | WRONG_PAYLOAD_LENGTH | Wrong payload lenght provided.
 33  | WRONG_PARAMETER | Wrong parameter provided.
 34  | INVALID_MESSAGE | invalid message provided.
 35  | UNKNOWN_OP_CODE | Unknown operation code provided.
 36  | UNKNOWN_TYPE | Unknown type provided.
 37  | NOT_FOUND | The thing you were looking for was not found.
 38  | NO_SPACE | There is no space for this command.
 39  | BUSY | Wait for something to be done.
+40  | ERR_WRONG_STATE | The crownstone is in a wrong state.
+41  | ERR_ALREADY_EXISTS | Item already exists.
 48  | NO_ACCESS | Invalid access for this command.
+49  | ERR_UNSAFE | It's unsafe to execute this command.
 64  | NOT_AVAILABLE | Command currently not available.
 65  | NOT_IMPLEMENTED | Command not implemented (not yet or not anymore).
 67  | NOT_INITIALIZED | Something must first be initialized.
+68  | ERR_NOT_STARTED | Something must first be started.
 80  | WRITE_DISABLED | Write is disabled for given type.
 81  | ERR_WRITE_NOT_ALLOWED | Direct write is not allowed for this type, use command instead.
 96  | ADC_INVALID_CHANNEL | Invalid adc input channel selected.
+112 | ERR_EVENT_UNHANDLED | The event or command was not handled.
 65535 | UNSPECIFIED | Unspecified error.